 There are a number of factors that differentiate hard money loans or private loans from traditional and/or direct loans.
 Hard money loans differ from traditional bank financing because they offer greater leverage to the borrower and they are able to close and fund deals faster than a traditional bank loan.

 - Speed: Most hard money lending companies are not as concerned with your financial position – unlike traditional and direct loan lenders which allows them to move more quickly through the loan closing process.
-Hard money lenders can close in as little as seven days if the borrower is well prepared and the property doesn’t have any red flags.
+Hard money lenders can close in a matter of days if the borrower is well prepared and the property doesn’t have any red flags.
 Speed can really be a deal breaker when multiple offers are on the table.

 - Adjustable Repayment Schedules: Typically, traditional and direct lenders do not have a lot of flexibility when it comes to the underwriting process.
 Hard money lenders have the freedom to tweak repayment schedules and other conditions, within the contract, because they are not held to strict guidelines and regulations like traditional banks.